petershin/liferay-learn/docs/commerce/latest/en/product-management/creating-and-managing-products/products/using-specifications-with-picklists.md

 1. In the modal that appears, search for the existing specification.
 It auto-completes the name as you type.
 Select the specification.

-1. The value dropdown auto-populates the values of the picklist.
+1. The value drop-down auto-populates the values of the picklist.
 You can choose a value and click *Submit*.

 ![Choosing a picklist value for the specification.](./using-specifications-with-picklists/images/05.gif)